inardini/agentic_school/agent_workshop/multi_agent_deploy/README.md

-# Lesson 3: Building a Multi-Agent System
+# Lesson 4: Deploying a Multi-Agent System

 ## Purpose of this Lesson